yugr/rust-slides/features/cons/index-checks/README.md

 matklad [claims](https://github.com/matklad/bounds-check-cost) that main problem with index checks is blockage of autovec (and maybe other optimizations) and check themselves are cheap.

+burntsushi [claims](https://news.ycombinator.com/item?id=14903258) that bounds checking is not the main problem with autovectorization

 # TODO

 - Disable index checks in compiler and compare perf of large and/or performance sensitive projects